sammyhenningsson/hal_presenter/README.md

 }
 ```
 Here the post attributes `id`, `message` as well as the _self_ link and the embedded comments all have a depth of 0.
 The properties of each embedded comment (attributes `id`, `comment` and embedded user) have a depth of 1.
 The properties of the user resources (embedded in the comments, which in turn are embedded in the post resource) have a depth of 2.
+When a collection is serialized (using `::to_collection`) the embedded resources will have the same depth as attributes and links on collection (e.g. depth = 0 unless the collection itself is embedded).
 The purpose of specifying `embed_depth` is to be able skip serializing properties when embeddeed.
 For example, when you serialize a collection of resources, perhaps you would like for each resource in that collection to only serialize a few properties, making it kind of like a "preview" of each resource.